Promise Everything: Production

 In August 2014, Henery revealed the group was writing material for a new album.
 Although Henery was located in the US and the rest of the band was in the UK, they would send each other ideas.
 The group managed to have a few practice sessions before composing the album.
-Henry found it "a little tough", but the group managed to "[make] it work".
+Henery found it "a little tough", but the group managed to "[make] it work".
 In early April 2015, the band posted they had begun recording with producer Sam Pura.
 Recording took place at Assault and Battery 2 in England, while mixing would later be done by Pura at the Panda Studios in California.
 Brian Gardener mastered the recordings.
 The album's sound has been described as alternative rock, compared to American bands such as Jimmy Eat World, Failure, and Soundgarden.
 Henery later named American band Autolux as "the biggest influence" on the record as "they just had energy and had that distortion, but still had really cool melodies."